 - The energy carrier which the demand arises for.
 For example, electricity, gasoline for transportation or biomass for cooking.

 - The sector the demand arises from.
-For example, residential (urban and/or rural, off- or on-grid), industrial, or commercial.
+For example, residential (urban and/or rural, off- or on-grid), industrial or commercial.

 - The average variability of the demand within a year.
-This is usually expressed using average demand profiles, which is explained in more detail later in this lecture.
+This is usually expressed using average demand profiles, which are explained in more detail later in this lecture.

 - The current and expected future annual average demand.